In This Article

 Prepare VMM 2019 Installation

 - The Windows Preinstallation Environment feature.
-Starting with Windows 10, version 1809, ADK does not include Windows PE by default.
+Starting with Windows 10, version 1809 and later, ADK does not include Windows PE by default.
 It’s a separate add-on download Download the Windows PE add-on for the ADK.

 - PowerShell 5.0 or later.